Savage-Lab-UCLA/AngicartCpp/README.md

 2. Open the folder on xcode.
 You are now ready to build and run from xcode.

 > We noticed that on some macOS devices, users encounter privacy/security warnings when trying to run the executable file.
 Please see `other_resources/Angicart Notes for MacOS Users.pdf` for a simple fix.

+### Linux

+A prebuilt binary can be found in releases: https://github.com/Savage-Lab-UCLA/AngicartCpp/releases/tag/v1.0.0windowsmaclinux

 ---